ALL ABOUT ZANZIBAR!

 Then head towards the old Fort (Ngome Kongwe), Mizingani Rd, Stone Town, Zanzibar City Tanzania the traveler will see the original wall from the chapel and the theater

-Finally we will be stopping at Freddie Mercury Museum, Kenyatta Road, Stone Town, Zanzibar City Tanzania where the traveler will acquire the history of a famous singer.
+Finally, we will be stopping at the Freddie Mercury Museum, Kenyatta Road, Stone Town, Zanzibar City Tanzania where the traveler will acquire the history of a famous singer.

 CHUMBE ISLAND

-This is a private island found at Zanzibar developed on 1991 with an aim non profit rather than coral reefs conservation
+This is a private island found at Zanzibar and developed in 1991 with the aim of nonprofit rather than coral reef conservation

 activities that can be done at chumbe